HL7/fhir-specialty-rx/input/pages/patient-matching.md

 ### Matching method Two: Deferred Patient Matching (Messaging Only)

 In this approach, which applies only to the Specialty Rx Query message, the request contains only the Data Consumer system's Patient resource.
-The Data Source's Patient ID is not referenced in the request.
+The Data Source's Patient resource ID is not referenced in the request.

 #### Step 1: Populate the patient information in the Specialty Rx Query message